adamwestman/debeat/README.md

 ## Event

-The event system aims to separate audio controll from logic, enabling zero or more event handlers to react on trigger.
+The event system aims to separate audio controll from logic, enabling zero or multiple *event handlers* to react on trigger.
 With this approach teams can litter their code with events and later on add and tweak the audio using scripts alone.

 * event.trigger(hash)